onensensy/onensensy/README.md

 ## 👋 Hello there!

-I'm a Fullstack developer, majoring in backend PHP currently perfecting my Laravel skills and building web applications with clean, maintainable code.
-As the Chief Developer and CEO at SensyCodez Technologies([@sensycodez-technologies](https://github.com/sensycodez-technologies)), I lead a team of talented developers to create innovative solutions that solve real-world problems.
+I'm a Fullstack developer, majoring in backend PHP and building web applications with clean, maintainable code.
 I also love experimenting with Bash scripts, LaTeX, and other cool tools to improve my workflow and productivity.

 ## 🔨 Skills